-What they’re trying to do is one really big standout with the Shinko.
-That kind of sets it apart from all its rivals and the price that the Shinko can be bought for in the US is massively cheaper than all of its rivals so we’re talking for a set on an F eight hundred GS about seventy five dollars cheaper than a set of continental tkc ATS one hundred and forty five dollars cheaper than a set of Michelin Annika wilds and even more for something like might a cz 10 set in Europe because we don’t really have them or have an official supplier.
-The Shinko isn’t trying to reinvent anything it hasn’t come out swinging with a completely wild trade pattern or doing something that’s very very different to what anybody else is doing.
+The thing that kind of sets Shinko apart from all its rivals is the price.
+The price that Shinko can be bought for in the US is massively cheaper than all of its rivals.
+The Shinko isn’t trying to reinvent anything it hasn’t come out swinging with a completely wild trade pattern or doing something that’s very different to what anybody else is doing.
 In fact it’s a remarkably similar design to Pirelli Scorpio.